- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - Big Bad: The closest thing STRATA's Challenge Arc gets to a primary antagonist, and that's because Daystar's lack of strategy enforces A Lighter Shade of Gray.

 - Non-Action Big Bad: As his Guild's Leader.
-He spends most his time on the background letting the rest do most of the fighting.
+He spends most his time on the background stopping opponents from stopping his guild's advance, while letting the other players do most of the fighting.

-- The Great Player Versus Player Debate: PvP is unrestricted in the game, but Player Killing is frowned upon Rockwald tries his best to alleviate the issue.
-His guild, the Sleeping Forest is one of the largest guilds in the game, to the point it's assumed it is everywhere.
-Its members are required to only engage in PvP in Colosseums or after being attacked, and if a Sleeping Forest member witnesses griefing behaviour, the Sleeping Forest regularly answers by sending squads of appropriately-named Punishers to return the favor.
+- The Great Player Versus Player Debate: PvP is unrestricted in the game, but Player Killing is frowned upon.
+Shisou tries his best to alleviate the issue.
+His dev-guild, the Sleeping Forest is one of the largest guilds in the game, to the point it's assumed its members are everywhere.
+Its members are required to only engage in PvP in Colosseums, after being attacked, or in agreed-to duels; and if a Sleeping Forest member witnesses griefing behaviour, the guild answers by sending squads of appropriately-named Punishers to return the favor.

 - Non-Indicative Name: Divine Blade enables shield attacks, nothing related to the actual blade he carries.

-- Shields Are Useless: Inverted: His sword is a secondary asset since he can use his shield to bonk his opponents in the face.
+- Shields Are Useless: Inverted: His sword is the secondary asset since he can use his shield for powerful blunt hits.

 - The Strategist: While he does not take any physical part in the challenge, he does formulate most of the plans.